microsoft/TouchDevelop/microbit/thumb.md

 insists on skipping the `s` suffix if `adds`, `subs` etc.  GCC 5.0 is reported to have `-masm-syntax-unified` which can be used together with with `-S`.

+### Gotchas

+Emitting single bytes (with `.1byte` or `.byte`) is not supported.
+`.hword` and `.word` (16 and 32 bit) as well as strings (with `.string` are supported.

+### Limiations

+Currently, assembly functions cannot call other assembly functions, or Touch Develop functions.
+This will be lifted in future.

+The reachability analysis for `{shim:...}` functions with `app->thumb` might get confused.

+If an instruction takes 3 register arguments, we do not support the 2-register shortcut form.

+Label processing is a bit simplistic.

+No warnings for ordering of registers in register lists.

+Most directives are ignored.

 ### See also